patricebechard/rasa/docs/core/forms.rst

 A form will automatically deactivate itself once all required slots are filled.
 You can describe your assistant's behavior for the end of a form with a rule or a story.
-If you don't add an applicable story or rule, the assistant will listen for the next user message after the form is finished.
+If you don't add an applicable story or rule, the assistant will automatically listen for the nextuser message after the form is finished.
 The following example runs the utterance ``utter_all_slots_filled`` as soon as the form ``your_form`` filled all required slots.

 .. code-block:: yaml

     - rule: Submit form
-      steps:
+      condition:
       # Condition that form is active.
       - form: your_form
-      - ...
+      steps:
-      # Condition that form was deactivated
+      # Form is deactivated
       - action: your_form
       - form: null
       - slot: requested_slot